 It is not uncommon for us to work around our homes, install shelving or hang pictures.
-I know I have almost dropped a hammer and have scrambled like an acrobat to catch it before it hit my floor tile.
-Thankfully I caught the hammer, but some people have not been so fortunate and the hammer hit the floor causing the floor tile to chip and/or crack.
+I know that I have almost dropped a hammer and have scrambled like an acrobat to catch it before it hit my tile flooring.
+Thankfully I caught the hammer, but some have not been so fortunate and the hammer hit the floor causing the floor tile to chip and/or crack.

 Cosmetic and Aesthetic Damages to Floors.
 The total limit of liability for Coverages A and B combined is $10,000 per policy term for cosmetic and aesthetic damages to floors.

 1.Cosmetic or aesthetic damage includes, but is not limited to:

 to less than 5% of the total floor surface area and does not prevent typical use of the floor.

 2. This limit includes the cost of tearing out and replacing any part of the building necessary to repair the damaged flooring.